willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 main.py should eventually do everything, all in one executable python script (n.b. it may be necessary to split this .py into sub scripts in a main folder for readability)

+gpioset gpiochip4 45=0 to turn fan on on RPi